Piwigo/Piwigo-Android/README.md

 - Should scale well on all phone and table screens
 - Animations on most devices
 - Better animations on L+ devices

-#### TODO

-- Don't allow account to be logged in more than once
-- Only show on launch when no account exists on the device

 ### Main screen